Gydo-Team/gydo.js/README.md

 ## Rewrite

-gydo.js is currently being rewritten, for more info go to our [GitHub repo](https://github.com/Gydo-Team/gydo.js)
+gydo.js is currently being rewritten, for more info go to our [GitHub repo](https://github.com/Gydo-Team/gydo.js) (_And to the rewrite branch_)

 If you see any bugs/issue you may report it to the GitHub repo.